Dfstacksridhar/projects/README.md

 Data Analyzing: In the AuthorKnn.ipynb file , the data analyzing part is performed to find the comman word among the authors to identify the unknown author.Classification is done using the KNN algorithm .

 The Authors zip has the pandas file and some of the csv file.
-The projects is basically the classification problem.The workflow is mentioned in the AuthorKnn.ipynb file.
+The project is basically the classification problem.The workflow is mentioned in the AuthorKnn.ipynb file.

 # Data convertion works
 Problem-
+ Analyzing the text file and converting it to expected csv file.

 The Data clean zip has the text file and .csv files.
-This work is primarly focused on data cleaning part where the text file is converted to the desired csv file.
+This work is primarly focused on data convertion part.The output looks like the file in the expected result folder